Sustainability

 We provided career planning and leadership training for newly promoted employees.
 The purpose of this training was to deepen employees’ self-understanding and to promote career planning as an opportunity to think about future work styles as they are undergoing a career change such as a promotion.
 Participants prepare to start a new path as human resources who can fulfill their roles by learning about the expectations in them, the concept of the career necessary for their roles and knowledge in this training.
 Moreover, we provided this training among those promoted to the supervisor class in the same fiscal year.
 The aim of this was to allow participants to acquire the necessary practical communication skills to lead their teams.

-Career Plan Seminar for Employees in their 40’s and 50’s
+Career Design Seminar for Employees in their 40’s and 50’s

-Newly adding key personnel in their 40s to the list of targets, we held a new Career Plan Seminar for Employees in Their 40’s and 50’s targeting key personnel and general employees.
+We held a Career Design Seminar for Employees in their 40’s and 50’s targeting key personnel and general employees.
 We ask participants to reflect on their own past and present in order to maintain motivation and work with energy.
-Through work and discussion, they confirm their own characteristics, abilities, and values in search of a proactive workstyle that suits them and will allow them to prepare for future changes in their environment.
+Through work and discussion, they confirm their own characteristics, abilities, and values in search of a proactive work style that suits them and will allow them to prepare for future changes in their environment.
 Participants have told us that they deepened their understanding of their own characteristics and values and that it gave them an opportunity to think about their lifetime career.

 Career Consultation Helpdesk